 This was our 2nd stop in Thailand.
 We were not originally planning to visit Koh Samui, we were actually planning to be on Koh Lanta island.
 But we found an amazing house sitting opportunity that was so appealing that we dropped our plans to visit Koh Lanta and shortened our plans to visit Cambodia to make the house sitting dates fit in our travel plans.
 Our stay in Koh Samui was well worth all of the changes we made.

 The Thai Tourism Board has been marketing Thailand as a no-holds-barred vacation destination and a cheap retirement destination for years now.
-There is certainly a substantial expat population living at least part time on the island, including the expats from South Africa who were our house sit hosts.
+There is certainly a substantial expat population living at least part time on the island, including our housesit hosts.
 But Koh Samui is known among tourists as an island with beautiful beaches and as a destination that’s more secluded and less touristy than some of the other Thai islands.
 Koh Samui is somewhat more expensive in terms of hotel costs compared to other islands though, and though it does have a large backpacker beach crowd it seems to appeal more visitors who are looking for a luxury experience at relatively cheap prices.
 Of course we are the type of nerds who travel to a place like this and avoid all luxury and even all beaches though.
 We were there for one reason — pet/house sitting.

 Because Koh Samui is marketed as a resort island with some upscale beachfront hotel options I was really interested in comparing the cost of living in Koh Samui to the other 2 destinations we were also visiting in Thailand, Phuket and Chiang Mai.
 Those comparisons from numbeo.com are included below.